-This Annual Report on Form 20-F contains our audited consolidated financial statements as of December 2020 and 2019 and for the years ended December 31, 2020 and 2019 (our "audited consolidated financial statements"), prepared in accordance with the generally accepted accounting principles in the United States ("GAAP").
+This prospectus contains our audited consolidated financial statements as of December 2020 and 2019 and for the years ended December 31, 2020, 2019 and 2018 (our "audited consolidated financial statements"), prepared in accordance with the generally accepted accounting principles in the United States ("GAAP").
 Our financial information is presented in U.S. dollars.